conan-io/docs/uploading_packages/artifactory_ce.rst

 There are several ways to download and run Artifactory CE.
 The simplest one might be to download and unzip the given zip file, though other installers, included running from a docker image, are available.
 When the file is unzipped, Artifactory can be launched double clicking on the .bat or .sh script in the *bin* subfolder, depending on the OS.
-An adequate Java runtime is required, if you don't have it, please install it first.
+Java 8 update 45 or later runtime is required, if you don't have it, please install it first (newer Java versions preferred).

 Once Artifactory has started, navigate to the default URL http://localhost:8081, where the Web UI should be running.
 The default user and password are ``admin:password``.